Mk-learning-python07/muthukrishnan.github.com/README.md

 - **Cayman Theme**: 🎨 I’ve used the **Cayman theme** for a clean and minimalist design that’s perfect for personal websites and portfolios.
 - **HTML/CSS**: 🔌 For the core structure and styling of the website.
 - **JavaScript**: 💻 To add interactive elements such as the sticky header and link highlights.
-- **ChatGPT**: 🤖 ChatGPT helped me generate content and provided technical support to ensure a seamless development process.
+- **ChatGPT**: 🤖 ChatGPT helped me curate content and provided technical support to ensure a seamless development process.
 - **GitHub Pages**: 🌐 Hosted via **GitHub Pages**, making the website easily accessible and publicly available.
 - **FontAwesome**: 🎨 Used for social media icons in the footer section.
 - **Google Analytics**: 📊 **Google Analytics** is used to track website traffic and user interactions, providing insights into how the site is being used to improve the user experience.